SEMICeu/XML-schema/rules/rules_schematron.md

 ### How to execute the Rules

-In this repository there is a build.xml file that can be interpreted by [Apache Ant](https://ant.apache.org/).
+In this repository there is a build.xml file that can be executed by [Apache Ant](https://ant.apache.org/).
 Ant is integrated in certain editors, for example within VSCode the user can install the plugin [Ant Target runner](https://marketplace.visualstudio.com/items?itemName=nickheap.vscode-ant).

 The build.xml contains 2 steps:
 1) validate, to validate the XML schema against the schematron Rules, using the open source [ph-schematron](https://github.com/phax/ph-schematron) engine.
 2) report, to transform the report of schematron in HTML reports more easy to understand, using the open source [Saxon-HE](https://github.com/Saxonica/Saxon-HE) XSLT engine.

-Within the rules folder, an "output" folder is generated containing the schematron report and the HTML reports for each XML schema.
+At the end of the execution, an "output" folder is generated containing the schematron report and the HTML reports for each XML schema.